Get Started on Your Graduate Degree Online Today!

 Total Hours 30

 Major required courses: Per Office of Graduate Studies policy, “A student who has taken a course at the 4000 level at MSU CANNOT enroll in the same course at the 6000 level without explicit permission.”
-Any Major Required Course completed while an undergraduate fulfills the requirement to have taken the course, but it must be replaced with another graduate level course, selected from Elective Courses, to satisfy the 30 credit hours; the minimum graduate level course credit hour requirement for the degree program.
+Any Major Required Course completed while an undergraduate fulfills the requirement to have taken the course, but it must be replaced with another graduate level course, selected from Elective Courses and with advisor consultation, to satisfy the 30 credit hours; required for the degree.

 Degree program requirements: At least 15 credit hours of GPA-graded coursework must be taken at the 8000-level or higher.
 In addition to coursework, all students will be required to take a final comprehensive exam.